GreenWizard2015/FranNet/docs/experiments.md

 # Experiments

-In the [README.md](../README.md) file, you can find a brief overview of the current setup, dataset description, and baselines.
+In [this note](current-setup.md) you can find a brief overview of the current setup and dataset description.

-> **DISCLAIMER/WARNING: The purpose of this project is primarily exploratory, and it is not feasible to achieve any form of photorealism due to severe resource limitations.
-As a result, the practical applicability of the project is currently limited.
-The neural network utilized in this project has been designed with fewer than 600,000 parameters, leading to a reduction in overall quality.
-It is important to note that all experiments were constrained to 15 training epochs (2-3 hours on Google Colab using Tesla T4 GPU).**
+While working on the project, I encountered various aspects, including the ease of conducting experiments.
+All parts of the neural network are implemented in a highly flexible manner and configured through JSON.
+Integration with [Weights&Biases](https://wandb.ai/green_wizard/FranNet) is also implemented.

 The [configs/experiments](../configs/experiments) folder contains the configuration files for the experiments, along with some optional customizations for them.
 You can start the training process for an experiment using the following command:
 ```